yduf/yduf.github.io/_posts/2023-10-28-lua-coroutine.md

 published: true
 title: 'Animation, Cutscene & Coroutine (Pico-8)'
 tags: coroutine lua pico8
+excerpt_separator: <!--more-->
 ---
-> Want to spice up your game with animated scene between bouts of gameplay?
-Cutscenes are uncommon on small platforms like Pico-8.
+> Want to spice up your game with animated scene between bouts of gameplay? <!--more--> Cutscenes are uncommon on small platforms like Pico-8.
 There's no room for full motion video, so a scene must be described in code or with some kind of cutscene engine.
 This is made much easier with a Lua feature added in Pico-8 v0.1.6: coroutines. -  [Coroutines](https://www.lexaloffle.com/bbs/?tid=3458)

 To run a coroutine, you call `coresume()`.
 Inside of the coroutine, you can call `yield()` to pause the coroutine and return from the `coresume()` call.
 Then when you call `coresume()` with that coroutine again, it will continue from the last `yield` statement called.